raha96/llmhws/README.md

 All data must be stored in `source.yaml`.
 Other artifacts are automatically generated from the source.

 Please follow the guidelines in `ContributionRules.md`.
+Include the original design code in `Designs` folder if possible.
+The expected format is to use a sensible folder name that includes some script file meant to simulate or verify the design.

+**Please be mindful of the relevant licenses when using or referencing to this repository, specially the 'Designs' folder that contains external code with minor modifications.**

 # TODO